project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/178-anne-biklé-and-david-r-montgomery-we-are-what-our-food-ate.md

 ---
-title: 178 Anne Biklé and David R Montgomery – We are what our food ate
+title: 178 Anne Biklé And David R Montgomery We Are What Our Food Ate
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-07-19)